samualon/digital-garden/content/School/Organising for entrepreneurship/Lean start-up method.md

 ![[Technology to solution.png]]
 ## Need for prior market knowledge
 Having prior experience for the market that you will enter in (or overall market knowledge), can have a positive influence on the implementation of learned stuff in the [[BML-cycle]].
-Prior market knowledge will also benefit the [[Absorptive capacity|ACAP]] of the [[Start-up]].
+Prior market knowledge will also benefit the [[Absorptive capacity|ACAP]] of the [[Startup]].